Market Analysts see NVIDIA Corporation [NVDA] gaining to $230. Time to buy?

-NVIDIA Corporation stock has also loss -0.21% of its value over the past 7 days.
-However, NVDA stock has inclined by 28.69% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 79.17% and gained 71.11% year-on date.
+The stocks have a year to date performance of 69.68 percent and weekly performance of -3.02 percent.
+The stock has been moved at 67.93 percent over the last six months.
+The stock has performed 11.29 percent around the most recent 30 days and changed 22.94 percent over the most recent 3-months.

-The market cap for NVDA stock reached $547.55 billion, with 2.49 billion shares outstanding and 2.40 billion shares in the current float.
-Compared to the average trading volume of 35.22M shares, NVDA reached a trading volume of 25343776 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 34.76M shares, NVDA reached to a volume of 29513490 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for NVDA shares is $222.52 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on NVDA stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.